 - We monitor and improve…program quality and effectiveness through a combination of metrics, active feedback, and post-program career tracking.

 - a broad knowledge and training in modern clinical and translational science

 - coursework to address gaps in scientific training

 - didactic and experiential training in intellectual/philosophical approaches to modern investigation and technology development

 - enhanced research mentoring and leadership skills

-U-M’s Career Development Program in Emergency Critical Care Research is housed in the Michigan Center for Integrative Research in Critical Care (MCIRCC), a comprehensive research enterprise devoted to transforming critical care medicine by accelerating science from bench to bedside.
-Scholars will become affiliates of MCIRCC, the Cardiovascular Center Clinical Research (C3RG) Group, and other relevant multidisciplinary U-M research centers.
+U-M’s Career Development Program in Emergency Critical Care Research is housed in the Weil Institute for Critical Care Research & Innovation, a comprehensive research enterprise devoted to transforming critical care medicine by accelerating science from bench to bedside.
+Scholars will become affiliates of Weil Institute for Critical Care Research & Innovation, the Cardiovascular Center Clinical Research (C3RG) Group, and other relevant multidisciplinary U-M research centers.